ratrocket/backupcrash/README.md

 (This is different from on linux, where each way has a _slightly_ different message...)

-The go version used on mac is
+The go version used on the mac is (very outdated, I know...)

 ```
 $ go version